Literature is a window into life.

 Words should be the vessels of great meaning, and not tools to spread hatred and fear.
-I’ve always felt a connection to words, books and stories, and knowing their power have not always respected it and used it for good.
+I’ve always felt a connection to words, books and stories.
+Knowing their power, even I have not always respected it and used it for good.

 Literature is a key part of our human heritage.

 Maybe, the written language is not as innate to humans as speaking, but if spoken words were enough, why would most of our greatest civilizations develop sophisticated visual symbols to record their experiences and strengthen the passing of knowledge, laws and stories that boosted their stakes as the great civilizations they were?